lorcan2440/lorcan2440.github.io/content/post/evolution-evidence/index.md

 The National Center for Science Education (NCSE) put out a counter-petition called ["Project Steve"](https://ncse.ngo/project-steve), which asked scientists (not engineers or doctors) a far more precise statement to the contrary, and only signatories named "Steve" (or some close variation thereof) were counted.
 About 1,500 Steves signed this petition, outnumbering the original.

 The teaching of ID in US public schools was challenged in the 2005 *Kitzmiller v.
 Dover* case, which ruled that **ID is not science, but creationism**, and therefore cannot be taught.
 Overwhelming evidence was brought against the ID proponents, including several refutations to talking points which are still parroted to this day by their followers.
 After the trial, it was noticed that the DI's creation science textbook had simply copy-pasted the word "design proponents" in place of "creationists" in the text, with one edition of the book featuring the telling typo, ["cdesign proponentsists"](https://ncse.ngo/cdesign-proponentsists).

+{{< figure src="id_not_science.png" title="The judge at *Kitzmiller v.
+Dover* ruled in favour of maintaining the separation of church and state, identifying ID as creationism-aligned.
+Source: [NCSE](https://ncse.ngo/kitzmiller-v-dover-last-gasp-balancing-evolution)." >}}

 In the run-up to the 2024 US presidential election, the DI quietly became a ['coalition partner' for Project 2025](https://www.heritage.org/press/project-2025-reaches-100-coalition-partners-continues-grow-preparation-next-president#:~:text=of%20Freedom%20Institute-,Discovery%20Institute,-Eagle%20Forum).
 Once the public became aware of Project 2025 and its draconian plans, the DI seemingly requested its logo be removed from the Project 2025 website to cover its tracks, but this was caught and the DI remains a coalition partner as of 2025.